JordanRSimons/analyzing-hurricane-data/notebooks/03_statistical_analysis_case_study.md

 # filter to only names that match,
 # remove a second Humberto that occurs away from the area during another storm's window in 2019
-# remove extra datapoints that occur around landfalls, keeping only times with the normal 3-hourly measure
+# remove extra data points that occur around landfalls, keeping only times with the normal 3-hourly measure
 dsAllStorms <- fullDataFiltered %>%
   filter(NAME %in% allStorms) %>%
   filter(NAME != 'HUMBERTO' | SEASON != 2019) %>%
   filter(NAME != "IKE" | day(ISO_TIME) > 10) %>%
   filter(hour(ISO_TIME) %% 3 == 0 )
 ```
 A few variables are then added as new columns.
-Primarily, this includes our primary hurricane groupings based on track (see the other two notebooks for more details): northeast, northwest, and drag (along the coast) as well as a few other "auxiliary groups" whose meanings are not important for this showcase (distant, trailing, and drag without Harvey, dragxH).
+Primarily, this includes my primary hurricane groupings based on track (see the [README](https://github.com/JordanRSimons/analyzing-hurricane-data/blob/main/README.md) for more details): northeast, northwest, and drag (along the coast) as well as a few other "auxiliary groups" whose meanings are not important for this showcase (distant, trailing, and drag without Harvey, dragxH).
 Storms are all in exactly one primary group, but some get placed in one or more the auxiliary group as well.

 Another variable is created to code the direction of movement as cardinal directions instead of a degree number.
 Some of the code is omitted for clarity.